 Drupal 7 and 8 End of Life

-As of November 2021, the Drupal 7 and 8 platforms will no longer be supported by the Drupal community.
+Drupal 7 support has had a stay of execution, with a new date of November 2023 for end of life, and Drupal 8 (unsupported as of Nov 2021) where the platform will no longer be supported by the Drupal community.
 The Drupal community will no longer provide contributions to those Drupal cores, modules, or security.
 Don’t worry though, there will be paid programs and organizations that will ensure your site is still manageable and updated as best as it can be.
-Even if you cannot pre-plan or organize a website upgrade before 2021!
+(Even if you cannot pre-plan or organize a website upgrade before 2021!)

 As Drupal moves forward as technology progresses, we must embrace these changes.
 Why do we have to be progressive in technology?
 The answer is simple.
 More unique and enhanced features for user experience, administrative experience, flexibility, scalability, performance, stability, and certainly, security.
 As technology advances, so does the increased threat of having your site compromised.